dhasenfratz/TDNN-Matlab2Cpp/README.md

 README
 ==

-This program takes a time-delay neural network (TDNN) trained in Matlab using *timedelaynet* of Matlab's Neural Network Toolbox and creates the header and source files of the new C++ class *ANNClassifier* implementing the trained time-delay neural network.
+This program takes a time-delay neural network (TDNN) trained in Matlab using *timedelaynet* of Matlab's Neural Network Toolbox and creates the header and source files of the new C++ class *TDNNClassifier* implementing the trained time-delay neural network.

 This is useful for deploying code developed in Matlab into embedded applications where Matlab is not available.